A Brief History

-Between 1821 and 1880, the Santa Fe Trail was primarily a commercial highway connecting Missouri and Santa Fe, New Mexico.
-From 1821 until 1846, it was an international commercial highway used by Mexican and American traders.
-In 1846, the Mexican-American War began.
-The Army of the West followed the Santa Fe Trail to invade New Mexico.
-When the Treaty of Guadalupe Hidalgo ended the war in 1848, the Santa Fe Trail became a national road connecting the United States to the new southwest territories.
-Commercial freighting along the trail continued, including considerable military freight hauling to supply the southwestern forts.
-The trail was also used by stagecoach lines, thousands of gold seekers heading to the California and Colorado gold fields, adventurers, fur trappers, and emigrants.
-In 1880 the railroad reached Santa Fe and the trail faded into history.
+From 1821 until 1846, the Santa Fe Trail was a two-way international commercial highway used by both Mexican and American traders.
+Then, in 1846, the Mexican-American War began, and a few months later, America’s Army of the West followed the Santa Fe Trail westward to successfully invade Mexico.
+After the Treaty of Guadalupe Hidalgo ended the war in 1848, the Santa Fe Trail became a national road connecting the more settled parts of the United States to the new southwest territories.
+Commercial freighting along the trail boomed to unheard-of levels, including considerable military freight hauling to supply the southwestern forts.
+The trail was also used by stagecoach lines, thousands of gold seekers heading to the California and Colorado gold fields, adventurers, missionaries, wealthy New Mexican families and emigrants.

 In 1866, just a year after the Civil War ended, an unprecedented period of railroad expansion began in the new state of Kansas.
 Within two years, rails had been laid all the way across central Kansas, and by 1873, two different rail lines reached from eastern Kansas all the way into Colorado.
 Because the Santa Fe Trail hauled primarily commercial goods, this railroad expansion meant that the trading caravans needed to traverse increasingly short distances.
 During the early 1870s, three different railroads vied to build rails over Raton Pass in order to serve the New Mexico market.
 The winner of that competition, the Atchison, Topeka, and Santa Fe Railroad, reached the top of Raton Pass in late 1878.
 Additional track mileage further shortened the effective distance of the Santa Fe.
 Then, in February 1880, the railroad reached Santa Fe, and the trail faded into history.